ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 ```

 On the other hand, suppose we only have RIP or UIP with no K.
-We can then easily recover K with a single application of subst.
+We can then easily recover K with a single application of substitution.

 ```
 A : Type